 The Counselors of Real Estate is a professional organization of real estate advisors whose members carry the Counselor of Real Estate (CRE) credential.
-The Chicago-based organization has approximately 1,000 members.
+The Chicago-based organization has approximately 1,000 members in 22 countries.
 Advisors with at least 10 years of experience can apply to join.
 They also agree to follow a code of ethics.

 The Accredited Consultant in Real Estate (ACRE) is a certificate available to real estate practitioners who complete a two-part educational curriculum.
 ACRE certificate holders are not necessarily focused on advising clients on real estate as an investment.
 However, they do offer services on a fee basis rather than strictly by commission as more traditional real estate agents and brokers do.